Our #1 Pick

 Bone Conduction Headphones Reviews

-These are far and away the best option in our opinion.
 AfterShokz is a well reputed bone conduction headphone manufacturer and they recently showcased the wireless version of their previously popular wired AfterShokz TREKZ Titanium at CES 2016.
-They’re extremely comfortable and surprisingly lightweight.

-The TREKZ got a little bit of a face lift over their predecessor.
+The Titanium got a little bit of a face lift over their predecessor.

 They come in three different colors: